Diegoocse/CSE15L-Lab-report-4/index.md

 2) Keys pressed: ssh `<space>` dortegarobles@ieng6.ucsd.edu `<enter>`

-3) This command initiates an SSH connection to the ieng6 server using your ieng6 username, allowing you to access the server remotely.
+3) This command initiates an SSH connection to the ieng6 server using my ieng6 username, allows me access to remote server.